harshitsharma496/lending_case_study/README.md

 ## General Information
-- We have data and various factors while giving loan are considered.
+- We have data consist of various factors while giving loan are considered.
 - We were trying to get key factors which should consider to know lender likely be a defaulter